KALEIDOSCOPEIP/DAGNet/README.md

  - torchvision==0.9.1+cu111
  - DCN==2.0.0.4.2

+To run the testing source code script, please make sure the envionmental needs are met.
+For Python environmental setups, run `pip install -r requirements.txt`.

-**If you have any problem instantiating DCN package, try the following troubleshooting measures:
+**If you have any problem instantiating DCN package, try the following troubleshooting measures:**

-1.If there's no matching version for DCN when installing it using pip, try install the default version of DCN without specifying its version.
+ 1. If there's no matching version for DCN when installing it using pip, try install the default version of DCN without specifying its version.

 ```Shell
 pip install DCN
 ```

-2.If reported `no module named DCN` in any scripts, make sure you have installed DCN package first, and then try replace every reported import error from `import DCN` to `import dcn as DCN`.
+ 2. If reported `no module named DCN` in any scripts, make sure you have installed DCN package first, and then try to replace every reported import error `import DCN` with `import dcn as DCN`.
 This might possibly resolve the issue.
-**

-To run the testing source code script, please make sure the envionmental needs are met.
-For Python environmental setups, run `pip install -r requirements.txt`.

 ## Weight file